veevo/dev/content/spiritism/gospel-at-home/why.md

 ---
-title: Gospel At Home - Why Practice
+title: Why Practice the Gospel at Home
 description: Realizing the Gospel at Home is more than just studying the Gospel.
 Learn why.
 date: "2019-01-01"
+image: "images/contact.jpg"
 ---

+We understand [what the Gospel at home is](../).
+But why practice it?
 On this post, let's understand why spiritists are encouraged to practice the **gospel at home** with their family.

 ### Moral And Spiritual Fortitude